PowerQueryforAccountants/pqa_site/content/post/creating-a-simple-accounting-system-with-excel-and-power-query-p1.md

 next: /post/creating-a-simple-accounting-system-with-excel-and-power-query-p2/
 ---

-## Creating a Simple Accounting System with Excel & Power Query
+## Creating a Simple Accounting System with Excel & Power Query - Part 1
 <br>

 In this series, we're going to explore the use of Power Query in creating a simple accounting system.